mjec/khefin/README.md

 Keep a backup of the keyfile created by this application as well.
 If you lose that file, it is impossible to recover the secret.

-The security of this sytem depends on the security of your authenticator device, libsodium, libfido2, and the quality of your passphrase.
+The security of this system depends on the security of your authenticator device, libsodium, libfido2, and the quality of your passphrase.
 It's also possible -- and indeed more likely than any of the former issues -- that there's a bug in the code for this application which compromises its security somehow.
 Pull requests and issues are very welcome.

 ## Warrant canary (but not a warranty)